engineyard/ey-cloud-recipes/cookbooks/custom_nodejs/README.md

 ## Customizations

 The version of Node.js to be install can be set in `attributes/default.rb`.
+Please avoid installing the same versions already existing in portage (check via `eix nodejs`).
 You can check the available versions [here](https://nodejs.org/en/download/releases/).